sumit-behera-in/go-logger/README.md

 # Go Logger

-`go_logger` is a simple, flexible logging package for Go applications.
+`goLogger` is a simple, flexible logging package for Go applications.
 It allows you to log messages at various log levels (DEBUG, INFO, WARN, ERROR, FATAL) with timestamps in **Indian Standard Time (IST)**.
 The log entries include the application name, log level, and message.

 ## Features